Stevens Center for Sustainability Scholarship Programs

 Undergraduate-Level Programs

-An environmental engineering student in a hard helmet and vest testing water samples with a phone.The following scholarships and programs are available to currently enrolled undergraduate students at Stevens.
+An environmental engineering student in a hard helmet and vest testing water samples with a phone.

 PSEG Undergraduate Research Scholars for Environmental Justice

-This program allows 20 undergraduate students at Stevens to engage in meaningful research starting their sophomore year, working closely with faculty mentors on interdisciplinary projects with a focus on sustainability and environmental justice.
+This program allows seven undergraduate students to engage in meaningful research beginning in their sophomore year, working closely with faculty mentors on interdisciplinary projects with a focus on sustainability and environmental justice.
+Scholars will perform research with faculty members on projects in:

-• Environmental & energy sustainability (Planet)
+• Environmental and energy sustainability (Planet)

-• Social & community sustainability (People)
+• Social and community sustainability (People)

 • Business and economic sustainability (Prosperity)

-• Scholars will work for 10 weeks, 40 hours per week during the summer, under the guidance of a college or university faculty member
+• Scholars will work for 10 weeks, 40 hours per week, during the summer under the guidance of a college or university faculty member.

 Graduate-Level Programs